maciejskorski/enhanced-pll-trng/README.md

 ![MLflow](https://img.shields.io/static/v1?style=for-the-badge&message=MLflow&color=0194E2&logo=MLflow&logoColor=FFFFFF&label=)

-# Summary
+# Enhancing Quality and Security of the PLL-TRNG

-The repo tracks experiments for the project "New PLL TRNG".
+## Summary

-# Data and Code
+The repo contains supplementary material (data and code) to reproduce experiments presented in the paper.

-Data used in experiments are stored under the `data` directory; sub-directories correspond to card families.
+## Data and Code

-The experiments were done in [this Colab Notebook](src/TRNG_Dependency_Analysis.ipynb).
+Data used in experiments are stored under the `data` directory; sub-directories correspond to FPGA card families (CV- Cyclone®V, S6 - Spartan™6, SF - SmartFusion®).
+The experiments were executed on Google Colab and can be reproduced with [this notebook](src/TRNG_Dependency_Analysis.ipynb).
 ```
 ├───📁 data/
 │   ├───📁 CvVv12_4/